 I was amazed at how reversing stereotypes can do outstanding changes to the viewers mind.

-In her visit to Palestine, she was trying to portrait how the world is seeing the Palestinian cause in the form of a and some photos.
+In her visit to Palestine, she was trying to portrait how the world is seeing the Palestinian cause in the form of a documentary and some photos.
 Many people are talking, but are the rest really listening?